-The aim of the Policy is
+The aim of the Policy is:

-\cdot To provide, as far as practicable, a safe and supportive environment in which students at risk of anaphylaxis can participate equally in all aspects of the student's schooling.

-\cdot To raise awareness about all ergies and anaphylaxis and CSSK's Anaphylaxis Management Policy in the school community.

-\cdot To actively engage with parents, guardians and carers of each student at risk of anaphylaxis in assessing risks, developing risk minimisation strategies and management strategies for the student.

-\cdot To ensure that each staff member has adequate knowledge about allergies, anaphylaxis and the School's Policy and Procedures in responding to an anaphylactic reaction.

-\cdot To ensure all relevant staff members are trained to respond appropriately if a student has an anaphylactic reaction.

-\cdot To ensure the school complies with current legislation including Ministerial Order 706 and the associated guidelines related to Anaphylaxis Management in schools as published and amended by The Department of Education and Training. (e.g.
+- To provide, as far as practicable, a safe and supportive environment in which students at risk of anaphylaxis can participate equally in all aspects of the student's schooling. - To raise awareness about allergies and anaphylaxis and CSSK's Anaphylaxis Management Policy in the school community. - To actively engage with parents, guardians and carers of each student at risk of anaphylaxis in assessing risks, developing risk minimisation strategies and management strategies for the student. - To ensure that each staff member has adequate knowledge about allergies, anaphylaxis and the School's Policy and Procedures in responding to an anaphylactic reaction. - To ensure all relevant staff members are trained to respond appropriately if a student has an anaphylactic reaction. - To ensure the school complies with current legislation including Ministerial Order 706 and the associated guidelines related to Anaphylaxis Management in schools as published and amended by The Department of Education and Training. (e.g. https://www2.education.vic.gov.au/pal/anaphylaxis/guidance)

-https://www2.education.vic.gov.au/pal/anaphylaxis/guidance)

-Key elements of this policy:
+Key elements:

-1. Individual Anaphylaxis Management Plan (see appendix 1)
+Individual Anaphylaxis Management Plan (see appendix 1)